ByteArena/doc.bytearena.com/content/_index.md

 ---
 # What is Byte Arena?

-Byte Arena is a gaming platform where you don't play, but let a virtual robot (we call it an agent) play for you.
+Byte Arena is a gaming platform for developers where you have to code the brain of an agent.

-Your task is to code the brain of the agent; we provide the bot, you provide the brain.

 ## What's an agent?

-An agent is a piece of code that you write, that runs in a Docker container, and is able to communicate with the Byte Arena gaming platform using a simple and well defined API.
+An agent is a piece of code that is able to communicate with Byte Arena using a simple and well defined API.

-An agent perceives its digital environment, makes decisions, and takes actions to reach its objectives.
-Tweak it, evolve it, refine it, script it, make it learn — whatever works; one goal : overcome the opponents with your code.
+An agent perceives its environment, makes decisions, and takes actions to reach its objectives.

 ## How is this even a game?